daniaalnadir/CheckoutKataTest/README.md

 to show that the program is extensible to not just one strategy but multiple strategies and the usage of this is shown in the console application.

-Some thoughts regarding requirements:
+### Some thoughts regarding requirements:

-Do we wanted the discount to stack ?
+Do we wanted the discount to stack ? <br>
+Do we want multiple discounts to apply to a product ? <br>
-Do we want to set priority of the strategies ?
+Do we want to set priority of the the pricing rules ?